Skip to Content

 El Meco is one of the best-preserved ruins in Mexico near Cancun, making the visit truly enjoyable.

-The site is located north of Cancun, right in front of Isla Mujeres, and it’s just a 14-minute drive from Downtown.
+The site is located north of Cancun, right in front of Isla Mujeres.
+It’s just a 14-minute drive from Downtown.

 Distance from Cancun: 5.5 miles (9 kilometers) from Downtown Cancun.